 There are many people out there who take volunteering for granted.
 It seems so easy to sign up and start giving back to the community.
 However, if you have any kind of criminal record, you will find that it affects several areas of your life.
-Just like a job interview, when you apply for a volunteer position, your experience and background will be reviewed.
-In other words, if you have any skeletons in the closet, they are bound to come out.
+Just like a job interview, when you apply for a volunteer position, a criminal record check will be mandatory.
+In other words, it may be difficult to volunteer with a criminal record.

-When you submit your application, the Volunteer organization can then submit an application to the relevant authorities in order to receive a copy of your criminal record.
+When you submit your application, the Volunteer organization can then submit an application to the relevant authorities in order to do a criminal record check.
 It’s important to note that this service is only available to organizations that are defined by the Criminal Records Review Act.
 Once the volunteer organization is registered, they will have access to the same risk assessment process afforded to employers.
 In other words, they can verify your identity and they can run vulnerable sector checks.
-Should a volunteer organization wish to opt out of this service, they can simply complete an opt-out form.
+Should a volunteer organization wish to opt-out of this service, they can simply complete an opt-out form saying you cant volunteer with a criminal record.
 However, depending on the type of people your organization benefits and works with, it’s always a good idea to make sure that you have the very best quality people on your list of volunteers.

 Once an applicant has volunteered with one of the registered organizations, they are then able to share these results with other volunteer organizations within the program if they choose.
 This is a great way of speeding up the application process and reducing the number of checks per person.
 In other words, instead of having each organization run a check on an individual, the check can be done once and everyone can benefit.
 That said, the organization can choose not to accept this shared criminal record check.
 The applicant will then need to have another check conducted.